rahejasatyam/nobel-prize-data-analysis/README.md

 🔗 [https://api.nobelprize.org/v1/prize.json](https://api.nobelprize.org/v1/prize.json)

 This means the data is always up-to-date — whenever a new Nobel Prize is awarded, it will appear the next time you run the project!

----

-## 📜 License

-This project is open and free to use.
-See the `LICENSE` file for full details.